SaadIrfan618/islamabad-weather-web-scrape/README.md

-# automated-islamabad-weather-web-scrape-at-8am-and-8-pm-
+# islamabad-weather-web-scrape
-This repository web scrapes weather data for Islamabad City at 8am and 8pm everyday from www.timeanddate.com.
+This repository web scrapes weather data for Islamabad City from www.timeanddate.com.
 The weather data includes:

 1- Temperature